 The EV summit, which will be in its second year, will focus on dual themes of business development and thought leadership.
 Speakers will include leaders from across the industry with CEO speakers from a number of leading UK and European companies.

-The summit, will take place on Tuesday 25 and Wednesday 26 June, at the Saїd Business School, University of Oxford.
+The summit, will take place on Wednesday 26 and Thursday 27 June, at the Saїd Business School, University of Oxford.
 The event is organised by Oxford City Council in partnership with Green.TV, and headline sponsor, EDF Energy.

 The 2018 summit, which took place in July 2018 featured insights from 45 leading public sector and industry leaders, including EDFE, BMW, MINI, Nissan, and E.ON.
 The two day event saw over 200 people attending at the Saїd Business School and over 1,000 viewers watching on the live webcast.